| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 or three times faster when P is dense and A is large,

-sparse, and either hermitian or real symmetric.f(x)=0.
-The ordinates A
+sparse, and either hermitian or real symmetric.f(x)=0

-and B must bracket a root, meaning that f(A)*f(B) must be
+and B must bracket a root, meaning that f(A)*f(B)

 negative.
 If param is given, it is passed as the second argument